Skip to Main Content

 More Rewards provides deals that offer up to 10 percent bonus cash back, while Visa Offers + Perks is tailored toward online shopping, apparel and dining discounts with select businesses.
 Earning extra cash back may not be your primary focus as you rebuild credit, but you can enjoy issuer-run rewards programs on this card as you work to improve your credit.

-Another nice perk is you can select a new payment due date that is at least six days before or after the original assigned date by calling customer service.
+Another nice perk is that you can select a new payment due date that is at least six days before or after the original assigned date by calling customer service.
 You can only change your due date once in a six-month period, but it allows some flexibility if you need it.

 Why you might want a different credit-rebuilding card